Associate General Counsel

 - J.D. and undergraduate degrees earned with excellent academic credentials.

 - Admission to and good standing in a U.S. state bar.

-- At least 8-10 years of broad and relevant legal experience, some of it in-house, with emphasis on commercial contracts.
+- At least 8-10 years of broad and relevant legal experience, with at least several years of working on technology agreements.

 - Solid business acumen with sound judgment and the ability to provide business partners at every level with timely and appropriately risk-balanced advice and guidance.